3. Ground

 Standard Pushback

-This type will normally have the aircraft stop abeam the adjacent stand. the phraseology for this type of pushback is laid down in 3.2.1
+This type will normally have the aircraft stop abeam the adjacent stand. the phraseology for this type of pushback is provided in Section 3.2.1

 Short Pushback